daveprowse/prom-live/labs/lab-01/lab-01.md

 👍 **GREAT WORK!** 👍

 > **IMPORTANT!**: At this point, our Prometheus server is scraping data (against itself for now) and will continue to do so until you stop the service or shut down the server.

+> Note: If you need to install to a hardware platform other than AMD64 or ARM64, you will need to install the binary manually from https://prometheus.io/download/.

 > Note: If you wish to install a newer version of Prometheus, find out the version number and simply change the PROM and PROMVERSION variables to the new version.